 We will also support the LTEMP goal for Humpback Chub by monitoring the food base in Colorado River tributaries where humpback chub occur.
 Specifically, we will collaborate with the U.S. Fish and Wildlife Service to monitor the aquatic food base in the Little Colorado River during their spring and fall humpback chub monitoring trips (see Project G).
 In collaboration with the National Park Service, we will continue food web research in Bright Angel Creek, and initiate new food web studies at Havasu Creek and Shinumo Creek, locations where humpback chub have been translocated or are proposed for translocation once conditions such as food base availability are suitable.

 Research into terrestrial-aquatic linkages will be carried out by our group in support of LTEMP goals for Natural Processes and Tribal Resources.
 The main thrust of this research is a new collaboration with tribal resource trips to monitor bird and bat activity in the Colorado River ecosystem.
 This effort will test the hypothesis that bat and bird abundance is correlated with the 3-fold variation in midge abundance among sites in Marble and Grand Canyon identified in Kennedy and others’ Bioscience paper (2016).
 As part of these terrestrial-aquatic linkage studies, we will also continue to partially support the PhD research of Arizona State University graduate student Christina Lupoli that describes the relative importance of aquatic vs. terrestrial prey to birds, bats, lizards, and rodents (note that Arizona State University covers half of Lupoli’s tuition and stipend through a fellowship).
-This research will identify the extent to which aquatic insect emergence affects the broader Colorado River ecosystem, and whether changes in aquatic insect abundance owing to Macroinvertebrate Production Flows cascadeout of the River itself.
+This research will identify the extent to which aquatic insect emergence affects the broader Colorado River ecosystem, and whether changes in aquatic insect abundance owing to Macroinvertebrate Production Flows have ecological effects that cascade (i.e., ramify) out of the River itself.

 In support of the LTEMP goal for Nonnative Invasive Species we will initiate new benthic monitoring to track the expansion of quagga mussels into the Colorado River in Glen, Marble, and Grand Canyons.
 Quagga mussels began appearing in Glen Canyon in 2013, and their downstream progression is only being tracked by sparse, ad-hoc, and anecdotal efforts.
 We will develop a scientifically-robust monitoring program for quagga mussels that will include benthic sampling in potential quagga habitats.
 Quagga mussel monitoring will occur during biannual food base river trips.